pjamieso/fhirokta/README.md

 ## Conclusion

 Building a single page web application, using FHIR can be done securely through a client security library specific to your application framework, and knowledgeable security providers.
-It is helpful to have a strong mix of tools -- a robust FHIR server, such as the IRIS FHIR Accelerator Service, which allows for easy OAuth 2.0 integration, as well as server and client libraries, like OKTA which implement Oauth 2.0 Authorization code flow using PKCE.
+It is helpful to have a strong mix of tools -- a robust FHIR server, such as the IRIS FHIR Accelerator Service, which allows for easy OAuth 2.0 integration, as well as server and client libraries, like OKTA which implement OAuth 2.0 Authorization code flow using PKCE.

 If you have any questions, please drop me a line at [patrick.jamieson@intersystems.com](mailto:patrick.jamieson@intersystems.com)